 Save on discount tickets: Orlando Theme Parks, Attractions & Experiences

-Start here to discover what’s open in Orlando and how our theme parks, attractions, hotels, restaurants and other businesses are following CDC, state and county guidelines to help ensure your safety during your visit.
-Please note that Orange County requires the use of face masks in public places, with select exceptions.
-Additionally, social distancing is strongly encouraged per CDC recommendations.
-This page will be updated as new details become available, so be sure to check back often.
+Start here to discover how our theme parks, attractions, hotels, restaurants and other businesses are following CDC, state and county guidelines to help ensure your safety during your visit.

-- Walt Disney World® Resort (Open): Magic Kingdom® Park, Disney's Animal Kingdom® Theme Park, Epcot®, Disney's Hollywood Studios®, Disney Springs®, Disney’s BoardWalk and select hotels.
-Reservations are required at theme parks.
-Water parks are closed.
+- Walt Disney World® Resort: Reservations are required at theme parks.
+Disney’s Typhoon Lagoon® Water Park is closed.
 Experience Updates & Reservation Information

-- SeaWorld® Orlando (Open): Theme park, Aquatica® Orlando and Discovery Cove®.
-Reservations are required.
-Additionally, Discovery Cove is closed Tuesdays through Thursdays (with some exceptions).
+- SeaWorld® Orlando: Reservations are required.
 Health & Safety Commitments & Reservation Information for SeaWorld, Aquatica and Discovery Cove

 Learn more: Orlando’s Theme Parks Welcome You Back

 Attractions are open throughout Orange County, providing countless wonderous experiences beyond our theme parks.
 Unless otherwise noted, all venues listed on our Attractions page are open for business.
 Please check their websites for hours of operation and additional information.